Skip to main content

 Dupixent can be costly without insurance.
 Learn how to get Dupixent at a lower price, or find cheaper alternatives.

-Dupixent (dupilumab) is a brand-name prescription drug used to treat certain types of contact allergies including severe atopic dermatitis, severe asthma, and chronic rhinosinusitis with nasal polyps.
+Dupixent (dupilumab) is a brand-name prescription drug used to treat certain types of contact allergies, including atopic dermatitis, asthma, and chronic rhinosinusitis with nasal polyps.
 Dupilumab, the active ingredient in Dupixent, is a monoclonal antibody that prevents contact allergy symptoms by blocking the allergic immune response.
-The dosage will depend on the condition being treated and, in some cases, body weight.
-Dupixent is administered as an injection beneath the skin every two to four weeks using either single-dose prefilled syringes or autoinjector pens.
-Dupixent is an extremely expensive drug and may not be affordable without insurance.
+The dosage depends on the condition being treated and, in some cases, body weight.
+Dupixent is administered as a subcutaneous injection beneath the skin every two to four weeks using either prefilled syringes or autoinjector pens.
+Dupixent is an expensive drug and may not be affordable without insurance.

 RELATED: Dupixent side effects